D3-Laboratory/ForEx/README.md

 The ForEx workflow consists of three stages:

-1. **Reasoning Candidate Generation**
+### 2.1 Reasoning Candidate Generation
-   A Reasoner LLM generates multiple candidates, each consisting of:
+A Reasoner LLM generates multiple candidates, each represented as:
-   - A predicted fallacy label
+- Predicted fallacy label
-   - A natural language argument (reasoning trace)
+- Natural language argument (reasoning)
-   - An initial Lean4 formalization inserted into a predefined template
+- Lean4 structure

+These are converted by a **Modifier** into executable Lean4 code.

+---

-2. **Execution Feedback & Lean4 Verification**
+### 2.2 Execution Feedback & Lean4 Verification
-   - Lean4 code is compiled
+- Lean4 attempts to compile the generated code
-   - Compilation errors are fed back to an Executor LLM
+- If compilation fails, error messages are sent to an **Executor LLM**
-   - The Executor iteratively repairs the code under strict constraints
+- The Executor iteratively repairs the code **based only on the original reasoning and code**
+- No new logic can be introduced during repair
+- The process stops when:
+  - compilation succeeds, or
-   - The process terminates upon successful compilation or after a maximum number of repair iterations
+  - maximum iterations are reached

-3. **Label Consistency Evaluation**
+---

+### 2.3 Label Consistency Evaluation
-   Each candidate is categorized using the **LLM Argument Verification Matrix** based on:
+Each candidate is evaluated by a **Checker** using the
+**LLM Argument Verification Matrix**, based on:

-   - Label Consistency (match / mismatch with dataset annotation)
+- **Label Consistency** (match / mismatch with ground truth)
-   - Lean4 Verification (pass / fail)
+- **Lean4 Verification** (pass / fail)

 ---